Montana/manifest/README.md

 echo export DOCKER_CONFIG=$HOME/newdir/.docker > ~/.profile
 ```

+## Fat Manifest

+The `manifest list` is the “fat manifest” which points to specific image manifests for one or various platforms or architectures.
+Its use is optional, and relatively few images will use one of these manifests.
+You can distinguish via the content-Type returned in a `HTTP` response usually.

 ### Why I use cron jobs

 For a build like this, the `cron` and at a services level, it can enable programmers to schedule tasks to run at a specific time in the future.
 You can think of it as setting a coffee maker.
 The at service specifies a one-time task that runs at a certain time.
 The `cron` service can schedule tasks on a repetitive basis and in rapid succession, such as daily, weekly, or monthly tasks that involve almost anything: